-- Small TV for your room if you do not want to utilize one of our TV lounges
+- Small TV and an antenna for your room if you do not want to utilize one of our TV lounges

 - Data cable to hook up your personal computer in your rooms if you do not want to utilize our computer room.
 Wireless is available on the 1st floor

 - Cell Phone or phone card, no long distance calls on phones in room

 - Do doctor appointments and/or blood tests count as “cancer treatment”?

 Guests receiving ongoing consecutive cancer treatments are eligible to stay at the Hope Lodge.
 Other patients receiving non-treatment related appointments may be accepted based on occupancy and at manager’s approval.

 Guests will need to provide and make their own meals.
 You may either bring you groceries with you or you can do your shopping once you get to the Hope Lodge.
 We would be happy to recommend a grocery store to do your shopping.
 Often times.
 Local community groups will come in and serve a meal during the week to all of the guests.

 - Am I allowed to have more than one caregiver stay with me at a time?

 No, we only allow the guest and the registered support person to stay at the Hope Lodge.
 However, your support person can change during your stay.